 And the person suing to get that consent agreement or some of these agreements was a guy named Mark Elias.

-Mark Elias is Hillary Clinton campaign lawyer.
+Mark Elias is a Hillary Clinton campaign lawyer.

-He was also the guy who arranged for fusion GPS to write the Russia dossier back in 2016.
+He was also the guy who arranged for Fusion GPS to write the Russia dossier back in 2016.

 He came back in 2020 and started suing all over the place to force these changes to the rules, which I would agree are unconstitutional.

-So the same cast of villains came out again, and we were warning about this during the whole election.
+And we were warning about this during the whole election.

 It's not like it's just sour grapes after the election.